elestio-examples/nextcloud-collabora/README.md

 ### 1.

-On your NextCloud dashboard, click your user icon in the top right corner, and select Apps from the drop-down list.
+On your Nextcloud dashboard, click your user icon in the top right corner, and select Apps from the drop-down list.
 Navigate to the Office & Text apps section.

 <img src="./steps/step-01.png" style='width: 300px; max-width:100%;'/>